Time to build a (retirement) boat!

 Margarette's most recent articles, as well as some older ones, and a short bio can be found at https://www.nerdwallet.com/blog/author/mburnette/

 Still have doubts?
-Google DJIA, and click on the different charts that track the Dow Jones Industrial Average over different periods of time.
+Google DJIA, amd S&P 500.
+Click on the charts showing different periods of time.
 You can look at a day, week, month, year, multiple years, or all time.
-Notice how the bumps flatten out as the time increases.
+Notice the bumps flatten out as the time increases.
 Notice also the direction of the arrow is upward over longer periods of time.
 The slow and steady growth is more evident.

-News shows sound somber and serious as they announce "The Dow fell 100 points today."
+News shows sound somber and serious as they announce "The markets fell 100 points today."
 What does that mean?
-Can you explain what the Dow Jones Average is to someone else?
+Can you explain what the Dow Jones, and the Standard and Poors 500 is to someone else?
 If your hope for the future depends on this (or any other) indicator, you should be able to explain it.
 Investopedia has a nice article on the Dow Jones Industrial Average:

 https://www.investopedia.com/terms/d/djia.asp#:~:text=The%20Dow%20Jones%20Industrial%20Average%20(DJIA)%20is%20a%20widely%2D,Stock%20Exchange%20and%20the%20NASDAQ.